 One disadvantage of the S corp status is that it limits the number of shareholders your business can have.
 If you plan to attract investors early on in your business, it probably makes the most sense to start as a C corporation.

 Another disadvantage of the S corp is that passive income distributed to members are taxed at the higher dividend rate, which is the same rate as ordinary income tax.
 C corp shareholders, on the other hand, may be eligible for the significantly reduced tax rate of qualified dividends.

 There are two ways to form an S corp: (1) as an LLC, and (2) as a corporation.

 It is easy to elect S corp status once you have formed an LLC.
 All you need to do is file Form 2553 with the IRS.

-We offer a comprehensive guide to forming an LLC in all fifty states.
+We offer a comprehensive guide to form an LLC in all fifty states.
 Simply select your state below to get started: